ZzMeei/CS-StarSchemaHIN/README.md

 We use four real star-schema HINs: PubMed, IMDB, DBLP and Foursquare.
 The data.zip file in the repository is the corresponding datasets.
 The detailed statistics and original sources of these datasets are in our paper.

+## How to Run the Codes

+### A. Code Complilation

+The CSSH file folder is an IDEA (IntelliJ IDEA) project file and can be opened and run through IDEA as a Java project (recommended).
+And it is also right to use jdk tools to complilate the codes in CSSH/src directly.

+You can complilate corresponding java main classes in the CSSH/src/test by :

+`javac -d . *.java`

+and run class files by :

+`java *`

+where * means java file name (as well as class name)

+### B. Data Generation

+The data.zip file in the repository is the corresponding datasets.
+The Config.java and DataReader.java in CSSH/src/util implementate the function of reading data (edges, vertices and schemas for graphs).

+The original sources of these datasets are stated in our paper.

+### C. Experimentation

+The file path mentioned in the folloing is started with "CSSH/src/test"

+#### Effectiveness evaluation

+- Community compactness : DiameterTest.java
+- Similarity of community members : PathSimTest.java
+- Semantic richness : SizeTest.java
+- Relationships closeness : SizeTest.java
+- A case study : CaseTest.java

+#### Efficiency evaluation

+- Online and index-based query algorithms : KTest.java and KTestSlow.java
+- Scalability test : ScalableTest.java
+- Index space cost analysis : IndexTest.java
+- Index construction time analysis : IndexTest.java

 ## Acknowledgements

 Chunshan Li was supported by the National Key Research and Development Program of China (No.2018YFB1700400), NSFC under Grant 61902090, and the Major Scientific and Technological